LiamSkirrow/LangTrainerPy/README.md

 - should probably contain two yaml files, one is the standard user-specific file that contains all the metadata specific to the individual user (that is gitignored since it's specific to the user and of interest to nobody else), whilst the other *should* be included in the git index and it should contain the (simplified) grammar construct for each supported language...
 This way the universal grammar yaml (call it the gramml) is tracked and it is available for everyone who stumbles upon the project...
 - specifically for German, it'd be useful to also include possessive pronouns since they also decline based on case...
 Try to add these in as well!
 - should also add all verb tenses too -> past, present, future etc.

+## Training mode
+- the default mode should be to run in schedule mode, with the coverage being what's already been calculated for the specific day that week
+  - the correct/incorrect response rate should be stored for each session and given at the end of the week maybe?
+- optionally --freemode can be supplied and additional args can narrow down the specific area of study, be it verb conjugations or declining nouns for a specific subset of genders etc, things like that.
+  - the responses to these drills should not affect the answer rate statistics for the schedule mode, they should be independent.